 You can search for words in the help files by using the Find feature.
 The Find panel is located under the Topics list.
-If it isn't visible, select View-->Topics, or press Ctrl-T. Enter the word(s) in the Find box and click Go!.
-If you enter multiple terms, helpviewer finds topics that contain all the terms.
+If it isn't visible, select Ctrl-T. Enter the word(s) in the Find box and click Go!.
+If you enter multiple terms, helpviewer finds topics that contain all the terms., or press

 You can refine the search by selecting one or more of these find options: